thomasnordquist/MQTT-Explorer/Readme.tpl.md

 - Plot numeric topics
 - Keep a history of each topic

-MQTT-Explorer strives to be THE swiss-army-knife tool.
+**MQTT Explorer** strives to be THE MQTT swiss-army-knife.
 The perfect tool to integrate new services, IoT devices in your network.
-The hierarchical view allows for a quick understanding what is going on on your broker.
+The hierarchical view of your broker allows for a quick understanding what is going on.

 ## Download